yurivictor/typebetter/README.md

 Converts ' to ’

 ### Primes and double primes
-Converts feet and inch representations to ′ and ″
+Converts feet, inches and latitude, longitude to ′ and ″

 ### Abbrevieted years
-Converts abbreviated years to ‘93
+Converts abbreviated years from ' to ‘

 ### Em dash
 Converts -- to —